gitname/sediment-api/README.md

 > **Note:** That will cause Docker to instantiate a container for each service described in `docker-compose.yml`.

-With the development environment up and running, you can access a `bash` shell running on the `app` container (i.e. the container that has Python and all the script dependencies installed) by issuing the following command:
+With the development environment up and running, you can access a `bash` shell running on the `app` container (i.e. the container that has Python and all the scripts' dependencies installed) by issuing the following command:

 ```shell
 docker exec -it app bash